 As the final point suggests, inputs into a comprehensive CMS also should include notes on the results of these contacts, including the metrics that should be part of the firm's management reporting regime.
 Any accomplishments entered into a CMS must be subject to independent confirmation.

 Using a CMS as a repository for important client information can help to deliver personalized service to meet clients' specific needs.
 Satisfied, loyal clients will then enhance your firm's reputation as a great service provider.

 Contact Management System Case Study

-Moreover, entries in the CMS would be categorized with respect to specific marketing initiatives, such as Vintage Motor Sports, the Merrill Lynch Shootout, and sponsorships of a symphony or museum nights.
+Moreover, entries in the CMS would be categorized with respect to specific marketing initiatives, such as Vintage Motor Sports, the Merrill Lynch Shootout (i.e., Merrill Lynch as past title sponsor of a PGA Tour event), and sponsorships of a symphony or museum nights.
 This data also would be used to evaluate the financial returns from sponsorships and promotions.

 Benefits of Using a Contact Management System

-There are many advantages to using a CMS, which can be used by any firm regardless of size.
-These benefits include:
+There are many advantages to having a CMS, which can be used by any firm regardless of size.
+A CMS does the following:

 - Strengthens the firm-client relationship